MCC Swim Lessons & Private Lessons

 Children will have fun in the water while being exposed to basic swimming skills through games, songs, and activities.
 Each child must be accompanied in the water with one adult.

-Preschool Aquatics (Ages 3 and 4) Max Capacity: 6 participants
+Water Adjustment Aquatics (Ages 3 and 4) Max Capacity: 6 participants

 Purpose: Familiarize children to the aquatic environment